-On November 12, 2020, we filed a universal shelf registration statement with the SEC for the issuance of common stock, preferred stock, warrants, rights and debt securities and units up to an aggregate of \$350.0 million.
-On November 30, 2020, the Shelf Registration Statement was declared effective by the SEC.
+On November 12, 2020, we filed a universal shelf registration statement with the SEC for the issuance of common stock, preferred stock, warrants, rights and debt securities and units up to an aggregate of \$350.0 million, or the 2020 Shelf Registration Statement, On November 30, 2020, the Shelf Registration Statement was declared effective by the SEC.
 The universal shelf registration statement includes an at-the-market offering program and we filed a Prospectus Supplement dated September 2, 2022 for the sale of up to \$14,744,728 of shares of our common stock pursuant to our ATM offering program.
-During the three and nine months ended September 30, 2022, the Company issued and sold 625,709 shares of common stock under the ATM offering program resulting in net proceeds to the Company of approximately \$0.6 million.
-The Company did not sell any stock under the ATM offering program during the three and nine months ended September 30, 2021.
+We are currently subject to General Instruction I.B.6 of Form S-3, as a result of which the amount of funds we can raise through primary public offerings of securities in any 12-month period using the 2020 Shelf Registration Statement is limited to one-third of the aggregate market value of the voting and non-voting common equity held by nonaffiliates.
+We will remain subject to this one-third limitation until such time as our public float exceeds \$75 million.
+So long as the aggregate market value of our common stock held by non-affiliates is less than \$75 million, we will not sell shares under the ATM (together with any other securities sold pursuant to General Instruction I.B.6 of Form S-3) with a value of more than one-third of the aggregate market value of our common stock held by non-affiliates in any 12-month period due to the limitations of General Instruction I.B.6 of Form S-3 and the current public float of our common stock.
+During the six months ended June 30, 2023, the Company issued and sold 26,302 shares of common stock under the ATM offering program resulting in net proceeds to the Company of approximately \$0.3 million after deducting approximately \$8,000 in issuance costs.
+The Company did not sell any stock under the ATM offering program during the three and six months ended June 30, 2022.